odoo/documentation/legal/terms/enterprise.rst

     Partner on behalf of the Customer, or by third parties.

 Covered Extra Module
-    A Covered Extra Module is an Extra Module for which the Customer pays a maintenance fee in order to get support, upgrade and bug fixing services, provided that the Customer works with an Odoo Partner or is hosted on the Odoo Cloud Platform.
+    A Covered Extra Module is an Extra Module for which the Customer chooses to pay a maintenance fee in order to get support, upgrade and bug fixing services.

 Bug
     Is considered a Bug any failure of the Software or of a Covered Extra Module that results in